liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 **11. Is there any charge to use the eDiscovery Hold feature?**

 **Answer:** We honor eDiscovery holds to their full extent and aren't introducing any new charges for eDiscovery searches or exports. eDiscovery Hold works the same way as retention policy and legal hold.
-If billing is enabled for unlicensed OneDrive accounts, then you'll be charged for the monthly storage of archived unlicensed accounts, but there will be no additional charges for eDiscovery actions.
+If billing is enabled for unlicensed OneDrive accounts, then you are charged for the monthly storage of archived unlicensed accounts, but there will be no additional charges for eDiscovery actions.

 **12. What's the process to relicense an account once it's archived?**

 **Answer:** If the archived account has an associated user, the IT admin can give the user a valid license and the account automatically reactivates within 48 hours.
 If the archived account doesn't have an associated user (for example, if the identity was deleted), then we recommend admins move any actively needed content to a SharePoint site or an active and licensed OneDrive account.
-The reactivation of the archived account will happen automatically, even if unlicensed OneDrive account billing is not enabled.
+The reactivation of the archived account happens automatically, even if unlicensed OneDrive account billing isn't enabled.

 **13. If a change is made to retention policies, will that change sync down to the archived sites?**